 - SALT is owned by a consortium.
-Time must be allocated by one (or more) of the Partners, though individual investigators may come from non-partner institutes.
-See Section 3 for the application process, which consists of a Phase 1 and Phase 2.
-The PIPT software has to be used for submissions. - There is a small amount of open and free Director's Discretionary Time (see also Section 11.5) available outside of the normal proposal process.
-There is also uncharged filler time (P4, Section 11.2) available. - SALT is 100% queue scheduled.
+All SALT time is allocated by a SALT Partner, or Partners.
+SALT proposals can only be submitted by astronomers who are members of a SALT Partner institution, or are collaborating with such astronomers.
+See Section 3 for the application process with deadlines twice per year.
+The PIPT software must be used for submissions. - There is a modest amount of open and free Director's Discretionary Time (see Section 11.5) available outside of the normal proposal process.
+Note that investigators for DDT proposals need not belong to a Partner. - There is also uncharged filler time (P4, Section 11.2) available for accepted proposals. - SALT is 100% queue scheduled.
 You apply for a given amount of time, not for certain dates, though time windows can be specified for time-restricted targets.
-You do not come to observe yourself, but will receive the data after each individual observation has been taken.
+You do not come to observe yourself, but will receive the data after each observation has been taken.
 This also makes long-term monitoring possible.